sjsrey/ors/ors.md

 Several profound results stem from this experience.
 First, more than half of the papers were accepted.
 Second, both the key anti-cancer agents and the author of these manuscripts did not exist.
 Thirdly, among the 147 journals that accepted the article were those owned by Elsevier and Sage, as well as prestigious academic institutions such as Kobe University.
 Combined these results raise doubts about the legitimacy of the open access journal as a repository for the state of scientific knowledge as, in this case, acceptance of patently false findings was the rule not the exception.

-Curated or captured science is the result.
-Publishers own the copyright of the paper and have enclosed the theory within the confines of the article.
-Software and data are generally not to be found, even in cases where the paper access costs can be borne.

-Time to publish on the web
-- Typically 1 hour
-- small marginal costs
-- supports data and software publication

-Contrast this with commercial publish.
-Time to publish an article from the date of submission typically is 1-2 years.
-The form of journals means that software and data are generally not included as part of the publication.
-And, the costs of commercial publishing are high, both on the production side of things where estimates are and average of 500 Euros per paper, but also on the access side of the coin where costs to read the same paper average 30 Euros.
-XXXGet statistics and sources here.
-[@Schroeder:2013uq]

-Subscription costs and Universities cancelling subscriptions.
-Elsevier boycott UK open access mandate.

-Summary

-Too much attention on documents as the only research artifact - data and software are not part of the discussion.
-Meta-analysis of research areas becomes prohibitively expensive - limits synthesis of knowledge.
-Science has been captured by commercial interests.
-All of this leads to major problems of irreproducibility.
-Essentially what is being comprised is:

->Science's capacity for self-correction comes from its openness to scrutiny and challenges

-[@Boulton:2012kx]

-If openness is in question, science is in question.

-Evolution of scientific publication.

-Complexity in doing science, computation burden and related technological developments are challenging the traditional scientific publishing model.
-No longer does a regular length paper in a hardbound journal adequately capture the scientific process underlying a research effort.

-Reproducibility is almost invariably not possible in the current model

-Career pressures sustain the current model.
-Publish or perish has been the mantra we have adopted, leaving little or no time for ensuring that what we publish could in fact be reproduced by future scholars.

-It should not come as surprise that the state of reproducibility is so dismal.